The French education system consists of three stages: primary education, secondary education, and higher education.

 The first stage, the collège, is composed of four years of study, for students ages eleven through fifteen (similar to a US middle school).
 Students receive a brevet des collèges upon its completion.

 After the collège students attend the lycée (high school) for the final three years of secondary education.
-Students then sit an examination to receive the baccalauréat (bac) qualification.
+Students then take an examination to receive the baccalauréat (bac) qualification.
 The baccalauréat is equivalent to the US high school diploma, but differs in that it requires preparatory study.

 After the lycée, students choose to pursue either a vocational diploma or an academic diploma.